 If the school obtains records from law enforcement as described in this part, it must maintain those records separately from the student's other records.
 Wis.
-Stats.
-Sec.
-118.125(3).
-In addition, the school may disclose information obtained from law enforcement only to teachers and other school district employees who have a legitimate educational interest in the information. including interests based on safety concerns.
+Stat. §118.125(3).
+In addition, the school may disclose information obtained from law enforcement only to teachers and other school district employees who have a legitimate educational interest in information, including interests based on safety concerns.
 The information may also be disclosed to employees of the school or school district, such as social workers, counselors, or psychologists, who have been designated by the school or school district to provide treatment programs for students.
 Wis.
-Stats.
-Sec.
-118.127(2).
+Stat. §118.127.